epfl-ada/ada-2021-project-name/README.md

-# How trends propagate?
+# Hashing out the crypto talk

 ## Abstract

 Trends in our society are very versatile.
 They can originate from a specific community or grow from a general opinion.
 The nature of topics trending at a particular time can reflect the general state of a country or even the world.
 Some issues can trend for only a few weeks or months while others become an established subject of discussion.
-A trending topic can also propagate from country to country or from group to group.
-It can be tough to predict what will happen to a given trend at a certain point.
-Will it grow?
-Will it halt?
-For how long will this trend stay?
+Among the many subjects that were trending these last few years, Blockchain and cryptocurrency are probably the most recurring.
+These topics are also one of the most complex to apprehend, and even though they seem hard to tackle, multiple communities rapidly adopted them, from athletes to social media influencers.
+What seemed at first a topic exclusive to experts became a worldwite buzz.
-The story that we would like to present is about how trends in our society propagate.
-Who are the main actors who led a specific topic to movement, and how does that trend propagate over different groups?
+The story that we would like to present is about how and why did cryptocurrency and blockchain gain popularity as a hot topic ?
+Who are the main actors that started this topic, and how did it propagate over different groups?
-Given the extensive amount of worldwide trends over the past years, this project will tackle only a few trends (blockchain, global warming...) and analyze their propagation in our society.

-Given the extensive amount of worldwide trends over the past years, this project will tackle only a few trends (i.e. blockchain , global warming, feminism) and analyse their propagation in our society.

 ## Research questions

-- When did the trend start, and from which group of people?
+- When did cryptocurrency/blockchain became a popular topic ?
-- How did the trend spread among the different groups (concerning occupations, genders, and age) over the years?
+- How did its popularity spread among the different groups (concerning occupations, genders, and age) over the years?
-- Given a trend, can we detect when its major events occurred?
+- What are the major events that led to this development ?

 ## Opportunity for further analysis

-Given the scale of this project, we will only be able to respond to a few but significant questions.
-Additional exciting research questions include:
+Blockchain and cryptocurrency are very heavy topics to present.
+While we are only going to analyze how they came to grow in popularity and among which groups that happened, a few other questions are worth responding to:
-- How did the general opinion over a trend affect its propagation?
+- How did the rise of cryptocurrency affect the political and financial spheres ?
-- Can a trend be the consequence of another trend?
+- Who are the communities that welcomed or denied cryptocurrency the most ?
+- Was blockchain/ cryptocurrency responsible for the rise in popularity of other topics ? like cybersecurity for exemple ?

 ## Dataset